deansher/brade/work_products/indentation_tolerance/plan_indentation_tolerance.md

     """
 ```

-- [ ] Implement function to find common leading whitespace in a list of lines
+- ( ) Implement function to find common leading whitespace in a list of lines
-- [ ] Handle empty lines by ignoring them in calculations
+- ( ) Handle empty lines by ignoring them in calculations
-- [ ] Return empty string if any non-empty line has no indentation
+- ( ) Return empty string if any non-empty line has no indentation
-- [ ] Add unit tests for various indentation patterns
+- ( ) Add unit tests for various indentation patterns

-#### 2. Implement `strip_common_indent` Function
+#### ( )Implement `strip_common_indent` Function

 ```python
 def strip_common_indent(text: str) -> tuple[str, str]: